Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 Additionally, with G-Suite for Business, you can use the company-wide Google Cloud search to look for company content across a range of different G-Suite services and receive suggestions from useful assist cards.
 There's also access to Team Drives, which means that the files you collect, and store belong to an entire team, rather than one individual.

-The Administrator Controls for G Suite Business
+The Administrator Controls for Google Workspace ( G Suite) Business

 Perhaps one of the biggest differences between G-Suite Basic and its Business edition is the access you get to additional administrator controls.
 For instance, Business offers users the opportunity to use Google Vault to archive, retain, search, and export organizational data for compliance and eDiscovery purposes.
 What's more, there's also: